LU15W1R7H/lwirth-lib/README.md

 ## Purpose
 The lwirth-lib is general purpose.
 It is made up of the following separate components: Math, Graphics, Physics, Memory management and Artifical Intelligence.
 All of this combines to form a **game-engine**.

-It also serves the purpose of practice, since it is the first game-engine made by Luis Wirth.

 ## Components
 ### Graphics (Vulkan)
 **GLFW** is in charge of creating the window and fetching all keyboard and mouse inputs.
 The responsible class for this is the *lw::Frame*.
-In the future, the plan is to remove GLFW and instead use only the *lwirth-lib* for these tasks.

 As previously stated the library utilizes Vulkan for rendering.
 For most Vulkan modules there are **wrappers**, e.g *VK::Pipeline* or *VK::Device* to simplify their use.
 In the core, higher-level classes use these wrappers to form actual **renderers**, e.g. the **_lw::SimpleBrush2D_**.